 Do project sites have to use svnpubsub?

 Yes.
-Infrastructure will mandate transition to svnpubsub over this year. (svnpubsub requires the generated site files to be in a Subversion tree somewhere.
+Infrastructure requires the generated site files to be in a Subversion tree somewhere, and published via svnpubsub.
 For CMS users this tree will be the CMS build output tree.)

 What revision of the site is currently being served?